Documentation

 "retry_after": 42

-Check X-RateLimit-Remaining in every response to track your usage and avoid hitting limits.
+Check the X-RateLimit-Remaining header in every response to track your usage

 // Check remaining rate limit before making requests